India, Russia Sign Number Of Military Agreements, Contracts - Indian Defense Minister Rajnath Singh - UrduPoint

 India, Russia Sign Number Of Military Agreements, Contracts - Indian Defense Minister Rajnath Singh

-India ana Russia have signed a number of agreements, contracts and protocols regarding small arms and military cooperation, Indian Defense Minister Rajnath Singh said on Monday, following a meeting with Russian Defense Minister Sergei Shoigu in New Delhi
+India and Russia have signed a number of agreements, contracts and protocols covering small arms and military cooperation, Indian Defense Minister Rajnath Singh said on Monday, following a meeting with Russian Defense Minister Sergei Shoigu in New Delhi

-NEW DELHI (UrduPoint News / Sputnik - 06th December, 2021) India ana Russia have signed a number of agreements, contracts and protocols regarding small arms and military cooperation, Indian Defense Minister Rajnath Singh said on Monday, following a meeting with Russian Defense Minister Sergei Shoigu in New Delhi.
+NEW DELHI (UrduPoint News / Sputnik - 06th December, 2021) India and Russia have signed a number of agreements, contracts and protocols covering small arms and military cooperation, Indian Defense Minister Rajnath Singh said on Monday, following a meeting with Russian Defense Minister Sergei Shoigu in New Delhi.

 He also called the talks with Shoigu "productive, fruitful and substantial," adding that "India values its special and privileged strategic partnership with Russia."